Jonathan Meier

-Jonathan Meier (born 11 November 1999) is a German professional footballer who plays as a left-back for club SSV Ulm.
+Jonathan Meier (born 11 November 1999) is a German professional footballer who plays as a left-back for Scottish Premiership club Kilmarnock.

 Career

 Meier made his professional debut for Dynamo Dresden in the 3.
 Liga on 18 September 2020, starting in the away match against 1.
 FC Kaiserslautern.

 On 14 August 2021, he joined Hansa Rostock on loan.

 On 11 June 2022, Meier agreed to return to Dynamo Dresden on a two-year deal.

 On 12 June 2024, Meier signed a two-season contract with SSV Ulm.

+On 31 July 2026, Meier signed a two year deal with Kilmarnock in the Scottish Premiership, becoming the first German player to sign for the club.